Kttra/CSharpCode/README.md

 # C# Code
-A compilation of C# code to quickly reference to while making .NET applications.
+A compilation of C# code to quickly reference to while making C# applications.

 **Form Controls, Labels, Textboxes**
 ------------------------------------